Civil & Environmental Engineering

 - Experience with structural analysis software and other commonly used engineering software such as Microsoft Excel and Mathcad.

-The primary responsibility of the position is to teach undergraduate structural engineering courses in a student-centered environment.
-The assigned course load will be four courses per semester with no advising or other responsibilities typically assigned to tenure-track faculty members.
+The primary responsibility of the position is to teach a full course load of undergraduate structural engineering courses in a student-centered environment, with no expectation for professional development or university service.

 Questions may be addressed to: